lyynxxx/stakingnode/openSUSE/readme.md

 ```
 [Check the screenshots of an installation here...](https://gitlab.com/lyynxxx/stakingnode/-/blob/master/openSUSE/autoyast/img/)

-You may want to use a PC and put the node in VirtualBox/VMware/HyperV/KVM/Xen/something, so after you set up everything you can create a full VM backup and move it to a NAS or some safe place and you don't have ot wait another two days to geth full sync if you have to restore the VM.
+You may want to use a PC and put the node in VirtualBox/VMware/HyperV/KVM/Xen/something, so after you set up everything you can create a full VM backup and move it to a NAS (or some safe place) and you don't have to wait another two days to get full sync if you have to restore the VM.
 In this case if you run Win10 as the host operating system, you definetly want to disable auto updates and auto restarts...

 ## Customizing the AutoYaST control file and the scripts
 The control file is in the "autoyast" directory with the scipts it can call during the installation process.
 The control file and all the scripts must be available by the VM/machine you try to spin up.
-The simplest way to do this at home, to download Nginx and start it on your main PC, just as mentinoed above.
+The simplest way to do this at home is to download Nginx and start it on your main PC, just as mentinoned above.

 You need to change a few things, before you can use the control file:
  - timezone